Proventeq Proud to be a Project Cortex Launch Partner

 The new term manager, with its modern experiences for creating and managing taxonomies, is now generally available.
 Available in the new SharePoint admin center, this new manager allows you to work with your pre-existing organization-wide term sets and create new sets easily.

 The new content type gallery is being released and will be generally available this week.
 The gallery uses a modern list view of content types in the content type hub, which lets you easily group on different columns and save custom views.
 The content type ID is also listed for custom coded solutions.
 Managing your existing enterprise content types and creating new ones is smoother with modern experiences.

 Microsoft is developing new Graph APIs to support operations on the taxonomy service.
 These APIs support listing and adding organization-wide term groups, term sets and terms.
 Listing and editing of most of the properties of these entities are also supported.

 As Microsoft continue to get Project Cortex ready for launch, they are also working to ensure that we are ready to guide, support, and implement Cortex for our customers.
 We look forward to sharing this exciting new technology with our customers as soon as it is available.

 The committed team at Proventeq breaks down silos by providing a highly effective experience for utilising and leveraging information that is stored in any system or diverse repositories.
 These systems include ECM, ERP, CRM, file-sharing services, network folders, SharePoint, and other repositories.

 Customers trust Proventeq’s enterprise-grade product platform which delivers relevant answers, insights, and text analytics right from your stored or ineffective unstructured data sets.
 Contact us today to find out how we can help your organisation uncover key insights from your dark data.

-Our migration offering gives you the ability to migrate form legacy knowledge platforms to Cortex using AI based content classification using Proventeq’s Migration Accelerator.
+Our migration offering gives you the ability to migrate from legacy knowledge platforms to Cortex using AI based content classification using Proventeq’s Migration Accelerator.